biogeospatial/Biodiverse_publication_list/InstallationMacOSSource.md

     touch $HOME/recently-used.xbel
     ```

-2. To run biodiverse switch to the correct version of perl if you haven't already (this assumes perl-5.36.0), and then run biodiverse:
+2. To run biodiverse switch to the correct version of perl if you haven't already (this assumes perl-5.36.1), and then run biodiverse.
+The DYLD_LIBRARY_PATH is something you an add to your .zshrc or .bashrc file to avoid retyping it.
     ```sh
+    export DYLD_LIBRARY_PATH=${HOME}/usr:${DYLD_LIBRARY_PATH}
-    ~/perl5/perlbrew/bin/perlbrew switch perl-5.36.0
+    ~/perl5/perlbrew/bin/perlbrew switch perl-5.36.1
     perl ~/biodiverse/bin/BiodiverseGUI.pl
     ```